valerio-bozzolan/wp-no-links-please-anti-spam/README.md

 This astonishing-simple and really-effective anti-SPAM system just works.
 It definitively protects your WordPress site from SPAM without imposing annoying CAPTCHAs, configurations, third-party services, blockchains, artificial intelligence or unicorns.
 Oh, just avoid URLs in comments when not logged-in :^)

+If your spam always contains links this could be your definitive solution.

 ## Features

 * It prevent anonymous spammers from flooding your website with comments with links